jovanovicbogdan/auticparkic-monorepo/README.md

 # React.js and Java Spring Boot Project

-- Application for managing rides asynchronously and the costs per each drive based on elapsed time
+- Application for managing rides asynchronously and the costs per each drive based on elapsed time.
+Prior to starting a ride a vehicle needs to be created and set to ACTIVE.

 ## TODO Backend